parflow/parflow/README-Spack.md

 # Building ParFlow with Spack

 This document covers building ParFlow with Spack.
-This feature is experimental and under development.
 Building with Spack may be useful in some situations since Spack builds a complete dependency tree and thus may have fewer compiling and linking issues.
 Spack is a multi-platform package manager that builds and installs multiple